The Best Headphones for Highly Sensitive & Neurodivergent People

 3. You can experience the meditones effect

-This is because meditones aren’t processed in the brain like normal sound.
-When you use headphones, the left and right hemispheres of the brain work in unison to create calm brain waves.
+The left and right hemispheres of the brain work in unison to create calm brain waves.
 Similar to ones you produce during relaxation and sleep.

-But all you need to remember is that they make you calm without you having to do a thing.
+Because they make you calm without you having to do a thing.
 Just listen with headphones, and the meditones effect occurs naturally and easily.

 4. You’ll be less distracted